Tabula Games is an indie board game design studio founded in 2015, after the successful Kickstarter campaign of it’s first game: Jewels.

 It features plenty of detailed miniatures and stunning artwork from Ivan Cavini.

 Pierluca had this game in mind for years.
 He always thought about putting a twist on worker placement and, after a lot of tests and tweaks, he found out that his idea was extremely fun to play.
 He worked on this project for years, refining and prototyping a lot of ideas, mechanics and aspects of the game, until everything just worked.
 Only after that did he decide the theme to add to it.

 He had always dreamed of making a game about barbarian clans on their path to conquer an epic fantasy world.
 He realized it worked perfectly with the mechanics he’d created, so he combined the two and the first Barbarians prototype was born .

-Lately, Francesco from Tabula Games fell in love with this project, both for its immersive setting and for its extremely smooth mechanics.
-He decided it was perfect Kickstarter material.
-Having already had experience with the platform, successfully funding a game, he thought it was the best way to bring Barbarians: The Invasion to the public since Kickstarter allows him to enrich the game with stunning artwork and miniatures otherwise impossible to manufacture for an indie game studio.
+Lately, we fell in love with this project, both for its immersive setting and for its extremely smooth mechanics.
+We decided it was perfect Kickstarter material.
+Having already experience with the platform, successfully funding a game, we thought it was the best way to bring Barbarians: The Invasion to the public since Kickstarter allows us to enrich the game with stunning artwork and miniatures otherwise impossible to manufacture for an indie game studio.